DataMinerUK/battleships/README.md

 # More advanced OO with games: Battle Ships

-***Please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
-Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 Battleships (or Battleship) is a game where each player has a board upon which they can place a number of ships.
 The boards are 10x10 two dimensional grid.